DongKimTR/NLP_TR_2020/Project Goal.md

 # Modeling Strategy
 We will be identifying the topics in which negative reviews fall into.
 We will be categorizing based high level categories, followed by (time allowing) sub-categories.

+We chose to use the Neural Topic Modeling approach to compare against AWS Comprehend

 # End Goal
 To better state the reasons for negative customer experience with products.
 To possibly show trends and probabilities of specific types of negative reviews.